rizwanchouhan/pgmotion/README.md

 # 📌 Overview

 This repository contains the official implementation of Gravity-Aware World-Coordinate Human Motion Estimation via Perceptual-Gravity Reference Frames.

-Our method introduces a Perceptual-Gravity (PG) reference frame, a canonical coordinate system constructed from two observable cues in monocular videos: the gravity direction and the camera optical axis.
+The proposed method introduces a Perceptual-Gravity (PG) reference frame, a canonical coordinate system constructed from two observable cues in monocular videos: the gravity direction and the camera optical axis.
 Instead of directly estimating motion in camera or world coordinates, the proposed framework first predicts human motion in the PG frame and then recovers world-coordinate trajectories using inter-frame camera motion.
 This formulation significantly reduces rotational ambiguity and improves both pose and trajectory estimation.

 <img style="max-width: 100%;" src="https://github.com/rizwanchouhan/pgmotion/blob/main/resources/overview.jpg" alt="EMOPOI Overview">